google/rune/g3doc/rune4python.md

 Now destroying the graph recursively deletes all its nodes and edges.

 You can create your own relationship types, but take care!
-Rune’s safety guarantees require relationship generators to be bug-free, which is harder than it sounds.
-Most folks will just use the default relationship types, which are:
+Rune’s safety guarantees require relationship transformers to be bug-free, which is harder than it sounds.
+Most folks will just use the default relationship types, which
+are:

 * LinkedList - Singly-linked list: insert is fast, remove is slow.
 * DoublyLinked - Doubly-linked list: both insert and remove are fast.